Cryan at center of storm over abortion, gun violence and white nationalism

 Cryan convinced Union Township officials—whose fortunes he controls as the local political boss—to welcome an NRA-affiliated shooting range and firearms dealer to a location on Route 22.

-And, while trying to reverse key accomplishments of the Black Lives Matter movement by rolling back bail reforms recently signed into law as he earned vocal support from Trump-loving police unions.
-Cryan also opposed legislation championed by Newark Mayor Ras Baraka that would allow cities to require police employees to reside in the municipality where they work.
+And, while trying to reverse key accomplishments of the Black Lives Matter movement by rolling back recently enacted bail reforms, he earned vocal support from Trump-loving police unions.
+Cryan also opposed legislation championed by Newark Mayor Ras Baraka that would allow cities to require police employees to reside in the municipality where they work and permit civilian police review boards.

-The debate over policing intensified in 2020 after the killing of George Floyd by Minneapolis police prompted worldwide protests but Cryan has defended the practice of qualified immunity, which shields errant cops who engaged in police brutality and other crimes from civil liability.

-Cryan also had the endorsement of former Elizabeth Democratic Municipal Chairman Tony Teixeira, who has since pleaded guilty to tax evasion and thievery over a five-year period in concert with confessed killer Sean Caddle, who was employed as a consultant for the Column A candidate’s 2013 campaign.

-After Defense Secretary Lloyd Austin said he wants to get “the white extremists, the white nationalists” out of the military, Cryan said he’d describe the white nationalists “Americans.”
+Cryan has done nothing to get white nationalist extremists out of the military and law enforcement, a problem described as ‘a nightmare’ for Latino and Black Americans who often face discrimination, abuse, and neglect.

-“I cannot believe this needs to be said, but white nationalism has no place in our armed forces and no place in any corner of American society, period, full stop, end of story,” said Senate Majority Leader Chuck Schumer (D-N.Y.)
+“I cannot believe this needs to be said, but white nationalism has no place in our armed forces, our police departments or in any corner of American society, period, full stop, end of story,” said US Senate Majority Leader Chuck Schumer.

 Abortion is an issue that has repeatedly helped Democrats win elections since the Supreme Court’s decision overturning Roe v.
 Wade, but at the outset of his career in the Legislature, Cryan declared that he would outlaw abortion except in cases of rape and incest, or if pregnancy endangered a woman’s life.